vladislavbailovic/jabs/README.md

 	- Can depend on other rules
 	- Can be conditionally executed by observing shellcommand status: non-zero exit code triggers the rule execution
 	- Can have series of tasks as shellcommands
+- Logging with levels
+- Tasks can be either printed in shell script compatible way, or executed